Is Weed Legal in California?

 Where is it Safe to Consume?

-Consumption in a motor vehicle is not allowed, neither while driving nor while riding as passengers.
-Riding a bicycle under the influence of cannabis also is illegal.
+Consumption in a motor vehicle is not allowed, neither while driving nor while riding as a passenger.
+Additionally, one cannot consume cannabis nor have an open container of weed while driving or riding as a passenger in a boat or airplane, all of which come with a $250 fine.
+Riding a bicycle under the influence of cannabis is also illegal.

-Adults 21 or older can buy and possess up to 1 ounce, or 28.35 grams, of adult-use cannabis, and up to 8 grams of concentrated cannabis.
-Adults also may participate in California’s home cultivation program.
-Adults without a valid qualifying physician’s recommendation are allowed to grow a maximum of six plants, regardless of maturity level.
+So how much weed can you carry in California?
+Adults 21 or older can possess up to 1 ounce, or 28.35 grams, of adult-use cannabis, and up to 8 grams of concentrated cannabis.

 Adults may transfer or gift up to 1 ounce, or 28.35 grams, of dried cannabis and 8 grams of cannabis concentrates to another adult 21 or older.